-There are plenty of misunderstandings about adoption and adoption profile letters.
+There are plenty of misunderstandings about adoption and adoptive parent profiles.
 And many of them focus on birth mothers.

 Of all the members in the adoption triad, birth mothers are by far the least understood– and the most maligned.